-2013 - French Language, Literature & Culture - 3 credit hours

-Provides an introduction to the critical reading of literary and utilitarian texts.
-Literary genres will introduce French culture; current events, newspaper or magazine articles, documentaries, and films will pinpoint differences in French diction, syntax, content, structure, and style from its historical origins to its contemporary expression.
+2013 - French Language, Literature & Culture - 3 credit hours introduce French culture; current events, newspaper or magazine articles, documentaries, and films will pinpoint differences in French diction, syntax, content, structure, and style from its historical origins to its contemporary expression.
 Supplementary audio-visual materials such as CDs and DVDs will enhance understanding of spoken and written French and review grammar.
 The course will be conducted in French.
 Note: Native speakers of French will be allowed to enroll in the course if the literature and culture discussed are from a francophone country different from the student's own.
-Prerequisite: FREN 1023, three to four years of secondary school French. or enrollment.

-completion of AP French.
-Course rotation: Fall and spring semesters contingent upon student
+Prerequisite: FREN 1023, three to four years of secondary school French, or completion of AP French.
+Course rotation: Fall and spring semesters contingent upon student enrollment.